Coverage for Young Adults

 For the Young Adult option, the parent must be covered under the group policy as an employee or member of the group.
 The dependent may purchase coverage through his or her parent’s policy.

-For the Make Available option, groups can choose to include the eligible young adult as a dependent under family coverage.
+For the Make Available option, groups or individuals can choose to include the eligible young adult as a dependent under family coverage.

 To qualify for the coverage, the dependent must meet the following criteria: